Ahmedhassan1990ali/Capstone-project/README.md

 ## 🔐 Authentication & Security

 - The API uses **TokenAuthentication** for user authentication.
-- Obtain a token by sending a POST request to `/api/users/register/`
+- Obtain a token by sending a POST request to `/api/users/register/` or `/api/users/login/`
 - Include the token in the `Authorization` header for protected endpoints:
   ```
   Authorization: Token your_token_here